Adam's Parade: Founded in Sydney, Australia in late 2019, AP has mastered the balance of pop-punk and metalcore.

 Unable to stay still for too long, Adam's Parade kept up the pace throughout the remainder of 2023, releasing fan favourites ‘Smokes’, ‘Three Seasons’ and ‘Politeness’ and featuring on Australian and international radio, including Kerrang and Triple J.

-Adam's Parade is also set for a massive year of shows both home and abroad, welcoming new and old fans alike.
+Adam's Parade is also set for a massive year in 2026, with the release of EP ‘Same Heart | New Eyes’ and shows both home and abroad, welcoming new and old fans alike.